 - Does the ride go all the way to the bottom (sea level)?

-With guided tours, riders are kept in single file, and everyone rides at the pace of the slowest rider.
+With guided tours, riders are kept in a single file, and everyone rides at the pace of the slowest rider.
 Stops are made at the discretion of the guide.

 Unguided tours, however, allows riders to go at their own preferred pace.
-They are also free to choose when and where to stop, and for how long.
+They are also free to choose when and where to stop and for how long.
 Unguided tours are recommended for adventurers who want to tailor the ride to accommodate their own individual desires.